The Colony, TX 75056

 American Heroes: A Salute to Veterans

-Celebrate Veteran’s Day with a patriotic festival filled with concerts, vendors, rides, and more at American Heroes: A Salute to Veterans.
-This free annual celebration, held at The Colony Five Star Complex, is dedicated to honoring our Veterans and active-duty service members.
+Celebrate Veteran’s Day with a patriotic festival filled with concerts, vendors, rides and more at American Heroes: A Salute to Veterans.
+This free annual celebration honors our Veterans and active-duty service members with two days of concerts and family entertainment.
 As a true salute to our Veterans, a Memorial Ceremony and a Heroes Ceremony will give everyone the chance to thank our brave service members.

-The concerts—held Friday evening and throughout the day Saturday—will feature performances by Cory Morrow, Jack Ingram, Sundance Head, Shenandoah, and John Michael Montgomery.
+The concerts—held Friday evening and throughout the day Saturday—feature national acts on the main stage.
+Previous performances include Cory Morrow, John Michael Montgomery, The Oak Ridge Boys, and Tanya Tucker.
 Stop by the auto show and check out some incredible vehicles or lace up your shoes for the 5K or 10K fun run.
-The carnival section (open from Nov.
-7 - 10) will feature rides, games, and food, and there will be plenty of live entertainment.
-No true American celebration would be complete without an electrifying fireworks show, the only Veteran’s Day Fireworks in the DFW area.
+The carnival and midway offers endless rides, games and fair food for a nostalgic experience.
+No true American celebration would be complete without an electrifying fireworks show, the only Veteran’s Day fireworks in the DFW area.